 Do you need any special qualifications to sell French property?

 The business of estate agents in France is highly regulated, quite unlike the position in England, despite the English Estate Agents Act 1979.

 French estate agents are governed by a law of 2 January 1970 (known as the Loi Hoguet ) and a Decree of 20 July 1972.
-These laws were passed to protect the public from unacceptably low standards of ethics and competence.
-They are strictly enforced in France.
+These laws were passed to protect the public from unacceptably low standards of ethics and competence and were updated in September 2013 to tighten them up in the face of the effect of the internet, AirBnB etc. They are strictly enforced in France.

 Under these laws, estate agents or others who deal or assist in dealing with the sale/purchase of French realty must hold a carte professionnelle (license).
 The licence is valid for one year and is renewed annually.
 It must be produced to anyone who requests to see it.
 This license is not easy to obtain.
 The licence will only be issued to a person who can provide evidence of his professional competence (e.g. various French diplomas in French property law and/or practical experience in the field over a period of time); provides professional indemnity insurance cover; and also provides a satisfactory financial guarantee.
 For example, although many estate agents are allowed to hold deposit monies paid by a buyer when he signs a contract to buy French property, it is forbidden for the agent to receive deposit monies from buyers or any other funds which go above the amount of their financial guarantees.
 If the amount of the deposit that an estate agent can hold is small this can indicate that the agent has been in some kind of trouble in the past.

 So rule number one is to check that the estate agent you are dealing with is fully licenced and insured?